Central Place

-Central Place is a mixed-use development in Arlington, Virginia, consisting primarily of Central Place Tower (headquarters of Gartner) to the south, and a residential tower to the north, with a plaza between them.
+Central Place is a mixed-use development in Arlington, Virginia, consisting primarily of Central Place Tower (headquarters of Gartner and CoStar Group) to the south, and a residential tower to the north, with a plaza between them.
 The office tower is home to Virginia's second public observation deck, after the City Hall of Richmond, Virginia, located nearly 490 ft above sea level, and is the highest public location in the Washington metropolitan area.

 History

 Design began in 2002 and construction was set to begin in 2008, but was delayed to 2014 due to the Great Recession.
 The complex is located directly above the Rosslyn station of the Washington Metro and some bedrock, presenting engineering challenges.